A Time To Die, by Nadine Brandes (Book Review)

 “You shouldn’t be placing hope in our lives, Parvin.
 That’s my point.
 I don’t know the answers of the future, but your confidence and hope need to be in God.”

-Rating?
-This book was an easy 9–10.
+Rating? *Cries* this book was an easy 9–10.
 I loved this book, and from what I’ve heard, the series only gets better.
 I’m so excited to read more!
-I’d recommend this book for 12-13 year olds to adult.
+I’d recommend this book for ages 12-13+ and truly hope you give this book a try!

 CLICK HERE to get the book for yourself!